junior-jl/learning-python/object-oriented-programming/notes.md

 #### The self argument

 One of the major differences between functions and methods in Python is the first argument in the method definition.
-Conventionally, this is name **self**.
+Conventionally, this is named **self**.

 This pseudo-variable provides a reference to the calling object, that is the object to which the method or property belongs to.
 If the user does not mention the **self** as the first argument, the first parameter will be treated for reference to the object.